 Keep in mind that genetic testing is not a clinical diagnosis.

-Because genetic testing is an assessment of risk and not a clinical diagnosis, the term at-risk is often preferred to affected when describing a dog based solely on genetic test results.
+Because genetic testing is an assessment of risk and not a clinical diagnosis, the term "at-risk" is often preferred to the term "affected" when describing a dog based solely on genetic test results.
 If there is a concern based on genetic test results, we strongly recommend contacting your veterinarian to determine the best steps for testing, treating, and monitoring your dog.
 You can download and share your dog's results at any time.
-Embark's team of Veterinary Geneticists are available to speak with you and your veterinarian as well.
+Embark's team of Veterinary Geneticists is available to speak with you and your veterinarian as well.

-More information on the basics of genetic terminology and what can influence if a dog will develop clinical signs from a variant can be found at https://embarkvet.com/resources/dog-breeders/science-corner-genetics-101/
+More information on the basics of genetic terminology and what can influence if a dog will develop clinical signs from a variant can be found at this link.